getnikola/plugins/v8/medium/README.md

 5. Run ``nikola medium``

 At that point your posts with the "medium" metadata set to "yes" should be published.
+Any article that does not have "medium" metadata, or is set to "false" will be skipped.

 **Be aware that if you use the command again after a short period of time it might post duplicate article, medium is taking a bit of time before updating the list of your posted articles that I compare from to avoid that.**